dibley1973/EventDispatcher/BlogPost_Pt1.md

             }
         }

-if what goes up must come down then what gets added must be given a fair crack of the whip to be removed.
+If what goes up must come down then what gets added must be given a fair crack of the whip to be removed.
 We can provide this by adding implementation into the empty `RemoveListener` method.
 Again the first task is to see if we have any evens in the dictionary for the type of the event.
 If we do then we can look to see if our handler is in the delegates, and if it  remove it from the delegate invocation list.
 If there are no more delegates in the invocation list then remove the dictionary entry altogether.

         public void RemoveListener<TEvent>(ApplicationEventHandlerDelegate<TEvent> handler) where TEvent : IApplicationEvent {